BerkleyTechnologyServices/restdocs-spec/README.md

 ## Usage

-First head over to the [ePages-de/restdocs-openapi](https://github.com/ePages-de/restdocs-openapi) project and following the instructions for setting up the Spring REST Docs extension.
+First head over to the [ePages-de/restdocs-openapi](https://github.com/ePages-de/restdocs-openapi) project and follow the instructions for setting up the Spring REST Docs extension.
 That extension will produce `resource.json` files for each of your documented resources.
 You'll also notice that project provides a gradle plugin that can be used to read all the `resource.json` files and turn them into an OpenAPI spec file.
 That is exactly what this project does as well, only in the form of a maven plugin instead.